Tangent equations of motion for nonlinear response functions: Numerical demonstration

 These results demonstrate that the harmonic-generation intensity in the perturbative regime can be explained quantitatively by the nonlinear response function obtained using the TEOM.
 They also indicate that, for direct comparisons with RTA-based simulations, TEOM calculations should likewise incorporate the RTA, and the temporal width of the perturbation fields should be taken to the cw limit ($\tau_g \to \infty$).

 Finally, we comment on the computational cost.
 The calculations of the fifth-order response functions were performed on the ISSP supercomputer system at the University of Tokyo.
 Each node is equipped with two AMD EPYC 7702 (2.0 GHz) CPUs with 64 physical cores each.
 For a given $\omega_1$, there are $2^4 = 16$ independent cosine/sine perturbation-field combinations; each combination corresponds to a single task (i.e., one of the 16 runs).
-We used embarrassingly parallel task-level parallelism across nodes (no MPI), and each task was executed on a single node with 8 threads.
+We used an embarrassingly parallel task-level scheme across nodes, without the Message Passing Interface (MPI), and executed each task on a single node with eight threads.
 With 128 physical cores per node, this configuration allows up to 16 tasks to run concurrently per node, and up to 384 tasks concurrently on 24 nodes, subject to scheduler allocation.
-Under the calculation conditions used in the main text, the average wall-clock time was 42.7 minutes per task.
+Under the calculation conditions used in the main text, the average wall-clock time was 42.7 min per task.
 The full $\omega_1$ scan used to generate one panel of Fig.~\ref{fig:trig_chi5} comprised 576 points in $\omega_1$ (from $0$ to $11.5$ in steps of $0.02$), corresponding to 9216 independent tasks, each involving time evolution over $\vert t \vert \leq 20$.
-By running these tasks concurrently on 24 nodes, the full scan took approximately 17.5 hours in total, bringing the fifth-order computation into a practically feasible regime with a modest high-performance computing allocation.
-Note that the total wall-clock time is expected to scale approximately inversely with the number of concurrently executed tasks, that is, roughly with the number of available nodes.
+By running these tasks concurrently on 24 nodes, the full scan took approximately 17.5 h in total, bringing the fifth-order computation into a practically feasible regime with a modest high-performance computing allocation.
+Note that the total wall-clock time is expected to scale approximately inversely with the number of concurrently executed tasks and thus roughly inversely with the number of available nodes.